Tallest Waterfall in Every State

 Research has shown that rushing water falling over rocks releases negative ions and that these, in turn, have a positive influence on us, including lowering depression and boosting our bodies.
 Maybe these feel-goods are what draws us to these majestic wonders?

-Thankfully, waterfalls are plentiful across the U.S. We turned to the World Waterfall Database to find the tallest waterfall in every state and featured stunning photos to remind you exactly where to go for a smile.
+Thankfully, waterfalls are plentiful across the U.S. Here is the tallest waterfall in every state and stunning photos to remind you exactly where to go for a smile.

 Alabama: King's Shower